Prioritization Methods and Techniques - Part 1: Why Prioritize and the Kano Model

 Indifferent: Features that make us feel indifferent if implemented.
 Most customers simply don’t care about whether these requirements are present or absent, their satisfaction remains neutral anyway and, in many cases, it is not worth implementing them or developing the functionality further.
 An example can be some of the advanced functionalities on a smartphone that almost no one would ever use.
 If these are expensive to include/support, the logical step is to eliminate them.

 Reverse: Even though this category is often overlooked, it has its benefits.
 The absence of the features in this category can cause satisfaction, while their presence will cause dissatisfaction (for most people).
 These features could frustrate customers, so you should avoid building them (further) or completely exclude them from your offering.
-An example could be Instagram’s decision to remove 'Following' tab from this app, which allowed people to see their friends’ likes and comments.
+An example could be Instagram’s decision to remove 'Following' tab from their app, which allowed people to see their friends’ likes and comments.
 The reasoning behind this decision is because the functionality caused a lot of controversies, such as claims it was making many users paranoid and depressed.

 The five categories described above are depicted in the two axes in Figure 1 below.